OXID-eSales/developer_documentation/development/module/module_services.rst

 Register service
 ----------------

-Than you can register the service in OXID DI Container.
+Then you can register the service in OXID DI Container.
 Create in root directory of your module :file:`services.yaml` file and register it there:

 .. code:: yaml